-Mobile apps are a profitable and relatively accessible business venture.
-Statistica has reported that in New Zealand, revenue from app sales is expected to reach significant figures.
-It’s clearly a huge market and if you have an idea for it, there are potential benefits from pursuing it.
+Mobile apps remain a profitable and relatively accessible business venture.
+According to the latest reports, revenue from app sales in New Zealand is forecast to reach new heights by 2025.
+It’s clearly a huge market, and if you have a brilliant idea for an app, the potential benefits from pursuing it are impressive.

-Before you begin developing code though, there are a few legal considerations to understand so your app is well-protected.
-Keep reading to learn more!
+Before you begin developing code, though, there are several legal considerations to ensure your app is well-protected.
+Keep reading to learn more and to update your legal toolkit for a 2025 market!

 Developing An App?
 Here’s What You Should Know

-Even though developing an app is a pretty accessible market compared to some other business ventures, there are some legal aspects that many app developers skim over.
-It helps to get these matters sorted in the early stages so you can move onto thinking about the creative process and bringing your idea to life.
+Even though entering the app development market is more accessible than many other business ventures, there are important legal aspects that many developers tend to skim over.
+It’s best to get these matters sorted in the early stages, so you can focus on the creative process and bring your idea to life securely.

 Mobile App Development Legal Issues

 The first thing to consider is getting the right legal agreements in place.
-You may be wondering why you need a legal agreement if you’re simply developing an app, but these agreements are actually vital when it comes to protecting your business ideas and IP.
+You may wonder why you need such agreements when you’re simply developing an app, but these documents are vital for protecting your business ideas and intellectual property (IP).

-Protecting your IP and inside information is essential because if it ends up in the wrong hands, it could mean the end of your app.
+Protecting your IP and sensitive information is essential – if it ends up in the wrong hands, it could spell disaster for your app.
+To protect yourself, consider utilising tailored contracts and procedures that reflect the latest legal trends and regulations of 2025.

-Here are the main ways you can avoid this outcome.
+Here are the main measures you can take to safeguard your venture.

 Internationally Enforceable Contracts